Losing Touch: Analog in a Digital World

 Written and Photographed by Adam Wells

 Heralded as one of the West Coast’s last great old-fashioned hardware stores, Hardwick & Sons has called the heart of Seattle's University District home since Charles Dean Hardwick first opened the doors of his secondhand general store during the Great Depression in 1932.

-From screwdrivers to scythes, reused cardboard boxes to Japanese hand saws there are over 1.2 million items on the shelves — a couple you need, a few you want, and many you never knew existed -- almost all are priced with handwritten tags.
+87 years and four generations later the storefront has evolved into a specialty tool shop and hardware emporium that’s as much a one-stop-shop for home improvement as it is a living museum.
+From screwdrivers to scythes, reused cardboard boxes to Japanese hand saws, there are over 1.2 million items on the shelves — a couple you need, a few you want, and many you never knew existed.
+Almost all of them are priced by hand.

 The first time I stopped into Hardwick’s, I was on the hunt for a couple of screws to fix a broken light switch.
 As I walked through the shop, inevitably my eyes were pulled upward.
 The place is packed with clever objects.
 You’ll find ice axes, kerosene lamps and kitchen stools hanging from the walls and rafters alongside model airplanes, oil paintings and old family photos.
 I was in the middle of moving apartments at the time, so when I discovered a whole section of reused boxes arbitrarily priced between $0.79 and $3.29 — way cheaper than buying new — I snagged a few of those along with my screws and made a mental note to return.
 Over the next two years I became a regular customer.